 Let’s get rid of some sporting rubbish in 2013

-Australia's Lleyton Hewitt returns the ball AFP PHOTO/Luis Acosta
+Have we seen Lleyton Hewitt at Wimbledon for the last time?
+AFP PHOTO/Luis Acosta

 If I could wave a magic wand to make instant changes, my targets would be cricket, tennis, and golf.